tukl-msd/DRAMSys/README.md

     - "Reorder": based on "Fifo", in addition, the original request order is restored for outgoing responses (separately for each initiator and globally to all channels)
   - *MaxActiveTransactions* (unsigned int)
     - maximum number of active transactions per initiator (only applies to "Fifo" and "Reorder" arbiter policy)
+- *RefreshManagement* (boolean)
+  - enable the sending of refresh management commands when the number of activates to one bank exceeds a certain management threshold (only supported in DDR5 and LPDDR5)

 ## DRAMSys with Thermal Simulation